CDCgov/prime-reportstream/prime-router/docs/design/design/context-resource-design.md

 shortened path to get the intended resource.

 ## Conclusion
-While we may want to eventually implement both, for now, the schema resource is simplest and achieves the intended goal which is to solve the issue of holding onto the value of the initial resource.
+While we may want to eventually implement both, for now, the context resource is simplest and achieves the intended goal which is to solve the issue of holding onto the value of the initial resource.